22 Reasons You Need To Take Domestic Violence Classes

-You could study very hard and take opportunities to practice the skills you learned on your own.
-The problem with this is that there's a lot of junk information to sort through.
-Also, you may not find information on all the skills you'll need to develop.
+Theoretically, you could study information about recovering from domestic violence on your own and take opportunities to practice the skills you learned through your own efforts.
+The problem with this is that there's a lot of information to sort through, whether you’re reading about it in books or looking for it online.
+You may not be able to find information on all the skills you'll need to develop, or you might read things online that are incorrect and only set you back.
 For most people, there's just too much to learn to do it efficiently on their own.
-The classes bring together all the information and resources you need to start on the right path.

 Understanding what you've done to your partner and how it has impacted their life can help you begin to see why you need to change the way you behave and interact with others.
-You also face your own consequences of the violent behaviors you've chosen.
+In domestic violence classes, you can face the consequences of the violent behaviors you've chosen.
 Once you accept the fact that you caused pain to yourself and others, you can begin to understand how it's possible to change.

-Abusers tend to use controlling behaviors to keep their partner in line.
+People who abuse others tend to use controlling behaviors to keep their partner in line.
 Perhaps surprisingly, many abusers don't realize this.
 They may think that they're behaving that way for their partner's own good.
 They may tell themselves that they're trying to keep the family together.
 No matter what excuse you give for controlling others through violence, you can't change until you understand that it's just a flimsy excuse.
-The classes can help you understand yourself better and see your controlling behaviors for what they are.
+These classes can help you understand yourself in more depth and see your controlling behaviors for what they are.

-To Change The Way You Respond To Your Partner Or Former Partner
+To Change The Way That You Respond To Your Partner

 You might be in a domestic violence program after your partner got away from the violence you subjected them to.
 If so, you might still need to interact with them, especially if you have children together.
-On the other hand, if you're still in the relationship, you definitely need to learn new ways to respond to your partner.
-The classes can help you learn and practice new ways of responding.
+On the other hand, if you're still in the relationship, these classes can help you learn and practice new ways of responding to your partner.

 You might believe that you respect your partner, but if you're being abusive, you're proving that you don't.
 Through the classes, you can learn why and how to respect your partner and treat them with kindness.
 You can learn how to consider their needs and offer your support in a more helpful way.

-To Learn How To Manage All Your Conflicts More Effectively
+To Learn How To Manage Conflict More Effectively

-When you learn how to manage the conflicts in your romantic relationship, you also learn how to use those skills in other areas of your life.
-You can stop getting into shouting matches with your friends.
-You can stop arguing incessantly with your employer or supervisor.
+When you learn how to manage the conflicts in your romantic relationship in a healthy way, you also learn how to use those skills in other areas of your life.
+You can stop getting into shouting matches with your friends or arguing incessantly with your employer or supervisor.
 You can deal with conflicts at work directly rather than being aggressive or passive-aggressive.
-You don't do it by ignoring the way you feel, but by acknowledging your feelings along with the feelings of others in a calm, rational way.
+Rather than ignoring the way you feel, you can acknowledge your feelings along with the feelings of others in a calm, rational way.

-Transforming yourself from a violent abuser to a kind and respectful partner doesn't happen in a flash.
-It takes a very long time.
-You'll never really be finished with this project, but the farther you travel on a positive path, the healthier you'll be.
-Domestic violence classes are only the beginning, but they're a good beginning that can set the tone for the rest of your journey.
+Transforming yourself from someone who abused others to a kind and respectful partner doesn't happen overnight.
+It can take a while.
+You may never really be finished with this project, but the further you travel on a positive path, the healthier you can become.
+Domestic violence classes may only be the beginning, but they're a positive beginning that can set the tone for the rest of your journey.